 The Willamette Valley in Oregon is often compared to Burgundy, for the challenging growing conditions, varietals planted, and the quality-minded smaller scale producers that have chosen to work here.
 It is therefore not surprising that super sommelier Raj Parr and winemaker Sashi Moorman, who bonded over their love for elegant European wines, decided to base their second joint venture here.
 Evening Land is based around a special vineyard in Seven Springs in the Eola-Amity Hills AVA just north of Salem.
-The vineyard was established in 1984 under the direction of Burgundian legend Dominique Lafon.
+The vineyard was established in 1984, and in 2007 Burgundian legend Dominique Lafon began an advisory role in the project.
 Just like in Burgundy terroir is key to this project - the different cuvées are all clearly defined despite coming from the same vineyard, and the soil and aspect of each parcel shines through.
 The east-facing site was mainly planted with Pinot Noir, plus some Chardonnay and Gamay, and ripening is moderated by cool air from the Pacific channeled via an opening in the Oregon Coastal Range.
 The vineyard is dry farmed following LIVE sustainability methods, and since 2007 it has been managed biodynamically.